• Skip to primary navigation

 • The temperature of the oven is important – it should be 150C / 325F, which means you need a longer cooking time than a normal cake.

-• A slow cooking time is what makes which the ‘magic’ happen.
-It gives most of the flour time to sink to the bottom of the cake and form the ‘fudgy layer’, before the custard sets in the middle.
-The remaining flour then sets with the eggs to form the sponge cake on top.
+• A slow cooking time is what makes the 'magic' happen.
+It gives most of the flour time to sink to the bottom of the cake and form the 'fudgy layer', before the custard sets in the middle.
+The remaining flour sets with the eggs to form the sponge cake layer on top.

 • Depending on your oven you will need to bake this cake for anywhere between 45 minutes to 1 hour.
 My cake took 50 minutes.